 Citing software packages is essential, but treating them as the origin rather than the implementation of ideas risks obscuring the intellectual history of methods.
 Read more from Oikos Editor-in-Chief Pedro Peres-Neto.

-A study of Brazilian savannas shows that fuel traits—especially grass biomass—strongly shape fire behavior.
-Photo by Vinicius de Lima Dantas.
+A study of Brazilian savannas shows that fuel traits—especially grass biomass—strongly shape fire behavior, helping predict where fires are most likely to occur.
+Photo by Vínicus de Lima Dantas.

 Double-blind review may no longer be a shield, but it can still be a compass, according to Oikos Editor-in-Chief Pedro Peres-Neto.